Sp1l/brnrd.eu/content/LibreSSL/2016-04-17-HardenedBSD-fix-ports.md

 ﻿Title: Fixing failing ports for Hardened/LibreBSD
 Tags: SSL, LibreSSL, OpenSSL, FreeBSD, HardenedBSD
 Created: 2016-04-17
+Updated: 2016-08-16
 Author: Bernard Spil
 Image: /img/HardenedBSDLibreSSL.png
 Summary: HardenedBSD ran an `exp-run` with LibreSSL in base.
 This was expected to uncover a lot of issues where ports check the `OPENSSL_VERSION_NUMBER` to determine if a feature is available.
 To my surprise, it only uncovered 12 ports that failed due to these version checks.

 ## Prelude

-The [LibreSSL](http://libressl.org) ports on FreeBSD include a patch that modifies the OpenSSL version in the header files
+The [LibreSSL](http://libressl.org) ports (up to 2.4) on FreeBSD include a patch that modifies the OpenSSL version in the header files

 	:::patch
 	--- include/openssl/opensslv.h.orig     2015-09-11 22:35:14 UTC